All Episodes

 That deal was greased.

-The president's off for it.
+The president's all for it.

-He said he didn't know anything about it, but 50 seconds later he was all for it.
+He said he didn't know anything about it, but 50 seconds later, he was all for it.

 This is our only chance today, unless there's an agreement to have a standalone bill.

-And uh it was close.
+And it was close.

-And here's Boxer said the deal was greased.
+He said, the deal was greased.

 Yeah, let me tell you who greased it.